Commit-Boost/commit-boost-client/docs/docs/developing/extending-pbs.md

 let (pbs_config, extra) = load_pbs_custom_config::<ExtraConfig>().await?;

 // The second argument is the path PBS watches for config hot-reloads.
-// An empty path disables the watcher — see the note below. let config_path = PathBuf::new();
+// An empty path disables the watcher; see the note below. let config_path = PathBuf::new();

 let state = PbsState::new(pbs_config, config_path).with_data(MyBuilderState::from_config(extra));